masamitsu-murase/single_binary_stackless_python/Doc/c-api/stackless.rst

 .. c:type:: PyStacklessFunctionDeclarationObject

-  This subtype of :c:type:`PyObject` represents a Stackless soft switchable extension function declaration object.
+  This subtype of :c:type:`PyObject` represents a Stackless soft-switchable extension function declaration object.

   Here is the structure definition::